••• BLANK ARTICLE - DO NOT DELETE •••

 Do I need private health insurance?

-No, most costs are covered by the to Medicare rebate.
-However, if you don’t have private health cover for hospital you will have to pay Greenslopes Private Hospital (GPH) for egg collection will be $1659.00, though this is subject to change at the discretion of GPH.
-There will also be an anesthetist’s cost, which is at the discretion of the anaesthetist.
+No, most costs are covered by the Medicare rebate.
+However, if you don’t have private health cover for hospital, you will have to pay either Greenslopes Private Hospital or The Toowoomba Surgicentre a fee for egg collection.
+As the hospital determines the cost, please speak to either the Brisbane or Toowoomba team about the cost.

 If I want to freeze eggs, embryos or sperm, is there a cost?